phellwege/ecommerce-product-page-component/README.md

 ### Continued development

-A few area I would still like some more work on are understanding asynchronous operations within ReactJS.
+A few areas I would still like some more work on are understanding asynchronous operations within ReactJS.
 There were a few tasks that took me longer than they should have because of my limited knowledge of this.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author